omerfarukz/autocomplete/README.md

 - Ready to use in web and desktop
 - Portable Class Library
 - Free commercial usage (apache 2.0 licence)
+- Super faster autocomplete algorithm.
+- O(n) complexity for searching (n is length of input)

 http://tureng.com - Live on best dictionary site of Turkey!